-He attended Central Michigan University (CMU) studying Composition, Trumpet and Music Theatre Performance.
-Following his time at CMU, he obtained two Master of Music degrees in Composition and Conducting, respectively.
-His compositional experience ranges from that of the art song to film scores.
+Living in Michigan for most of his life, he attended Central Michigan University (CMU) studying Composition, Trumpet and Music Theatre Performance.
+Following his time at CMU, he obtained two Master of Music degrees in Composition and Conducting, respectively, from Wayne State University, Detroit MI.
+His composition experience ranges from that of the art song to film scores.

-In 2013, he was invited to conduct Verdi’s La Traviata for Michigan Opera Theatre’s community programs, receiving high acclaim.
+In the summer 2013, he was invited to conduct Verdi’s La Traviata for Michigan Opera Theatre’s community programs, receiving high acclaim.
 He always had a deep appreciation for opera; furthermore, this opportunity ignited a great passion and Mr. Neer has since led performances of Verdi’s Rigoletto and Mozart’s Cosi fan tutte in Metro-Detroit.

-In addition to Orchestra Sono, Andrew is honored to serve as the Artistic Director of the Oakland Choral Society (Bloomfield Hills MI) and Music Director/Conductor of the Redford Civic Symphony Orchestra.
+In addition to Orchestra Sono, Andrew is honored to serve as the Artistic Director and conductor of the Oakland Choral Society (Bloomfield Hills MI) and Music Director/Conductor of the Redford Civic Symphony Orchestra.
 He holds Master of Music degrees in Composition and Conducting from Wayne State University, Detroit MI.
 He is an active member of ASCAP, The Conductors Guild, League of American Orchestras, College Orchestra Directors Association (CODA), The Society of Composers International, and alumni to Phi Mu Alpha Sinfonia.
 He aspires to create new music and opportunities to share music with anyone who may not normally experience orchestral and opera repertoire.